Who is Eligible to Enroll?

 Pathway To Purdue Agriculture requirements to begin the program:

 - Will earn a high school diploma or equivalent certificate prior to enrollment

-- Minimum 2.0 high school academic core GPA (academic core includes English, science, social science, college-preparatory math, and foreign language coursework)
+- Minimum 2.0 high school academic unweighted GPA (academic core includes English, science, social science, college-preparatory math, and foreign language coursework)

 - Must have fewer than 15 credit hours from another college or university.
 Dual credit is not included in this limit.

 Enrolling in Pathway to Purdue Agriculture

 - 2. Complete the Pathway to Purdue Agriculture Enrollment Request Form

 If the student has applied to West Lafayette to be degree-seeking, the Pathway request form authorizes Purdue's Office of Admissions to create a new non-degree-seeking application.
 The student does not need to submit a second Purdue application or pay the application fee again.

 Application review for the Pathway to Purdue Agriculture begins mid-January.